 - Rafflecopter – Easy and user-friendly way to run giveaways.
 I love that you just have to add the code once and if you make any changes to links during the giveaway, it automatically updates and you don’t have to update the code.
 I use the free version and use the “Create Your Own Option” link to make entries that are normally under the paid version.

-- Moo – I had some business cards made here before I went to a conference this summer and I was amazed at how practical they were, how good they looked, as well as how fast they showed up.
+- Moo – I had some business cards made here before I went to the Haven conference and I was amazed at how practical they were, how good they looked, as well as how fast they showed up.
 I had 50 square custom-designed cards printed front and back and it was under $30 with free shipping and 10% off.
 And I received them just a couple days after ordering.

 - Minted – Aside from having beautiful art, fabric, and event decor, Minted has some of the prettiest stationary and paper goods that I’ve seen.
 They’re a great source for business cards too.